openwebwork/wwassignment/README.md

 ## Moodle WeBWorK assignment activity module

 **wwassignment** and **wwlink** provide a reliable method of presenting introductory and advanced mathematics assignments through the Moodle LMS.
-They replace the "wwmoodle" repository.

-The modules are written in php and added to the Moodle installation in the directories moodle/mods (for wwassignment) and moodle/blocks (for wwlink).
-These modules are compatible with Moodle 1.9.8+ and Moodle 2.x.y.

 This repository contains a branch that works with Moodle 1.9.8, the last of the Moodle 1.x versions, as well as a branch that works with  Moodle 2.8.x versions including at this writing version 2.8.5.
-The branch 3.0 is compatible with moodle 3.x (so far)

 The original version of this software "wwmoodle" was written by Peter Snoblin at Truman State University in 2005 to connect WeBWorK1 and Moodle 1.
 Additional development during 2006 and 2007